 How's the food?

 Awe-inspiring.
 Lunch is lite to keep you feeling strong on the bike.
 Breakfast & dinner are huge & varied.
 All-you-can-eat chips, salsa & guacamole are available as soon as you reach camp each day.
 All meals are served with meat "on the side," so if you're a vegetarian you won't be punished with mac & cheese for three nites.
 Dairy-free & gluten-free are both possible but if you require a custom menu this trip probably isn't for you.

 What's the camping scene?

-Primitive camping – technically we're car-camping but camps will be minimal.
+Primitive camping – technically we're car-camping but camps are minimalist.
 There'll be a big kitchen for group meals, snacks, a campfire, a hand wash area, pit privies available on numerous occasions daily, a lunch & water stop at each day's halfway point (called "sag stops"), and lots of tent space that nite.
 Camp showers are available for a quick rinse.
 Our last nite has full facilities including a pool, hot tub & big clean bathrooms with showers & infinite hot water!